Pierre Nguyên Van Tot

-Pierre Nguyên Van Tot (Vietnamese: Phêrô Nguyễn Văn Tốt; born 15 April 1949) is a Vietnamese prelate of the Catholic Church and a diplomat of the Holy See.
+Pierre Nguyên Van Tot (born 15 April 1949) is a Vietnamese prelate of the Catholic Church and a former diplomat of the Holy See; most recently as apostolic nuncio to Sri Lanka from 2014 to 2020.

 Biography

-Pierre Nguyên Van Tot was born on 15 April 1949 in Thủ Dầu Một, Bình Dương Province, Vietnam.
-He was ordained a priest of the Diocese of Phu Cuong on 24 March 1974.
+Nguyễn Văn Tốt was born on 15 April 1949 in Thủ Dầu Một, Bình Dương Province, Vietnam.
+He was ordained a priest of the Diocese of Phú Cường on 24 March 1974.

 Diplomatic career

-He joined the diplomatic service of the Holy See on 1 May 1985 and fulfilled assignments in Panama, Brazil, Zaire, Rwanda, and France.
+Nguyen joined the diplomatic service of the Holy See on 1 May 1985 and fulfilled assignments in Panama, Brazil, Zaire, Rwanda, and France.
 He became chargé d’affaires in Benin on 27 November 1999.
 He earned a degree from the Pontifical Urban University in 1987.

-On 25 November 2002, Pope John Paul II appointed him the Titular Archbishop of Rusticiana and Apostolic Nuncio to Benin and Togo.
+On 25 November 2002, Pope John Paul II appointed him the titular archbishop of Rusticiana and apostolic nuncio to Benin and Togo.
 He received his episcopal consecration from Pope John Paul on 6 January 2003.

 On 24 August 2005, Pope Benedict XVI named him Apostolic Nuncio to Chad and the Central African Republic.
 Pope Benedict appointed him Nuncio to Costa Rica on 13 May 2008.

 On 22 March 2014, Pope Francis appointed him Apostolic Nuncio to Sri Lanka.
-Pope Francis accepted his resignation on 2 January 2020.
+Pope Francis accepted Nguyen's resignation on 2 January 2020.